MolSSI-Education/python-package-best-practices/_episodes/05-package-structure.md

 ### I/O Package
-When looking at the three I/O functions, it may be easy to jump ahead and create an I/O module, as mentioned previously, however, what we really have is two distinct groups of functions that are related.
+When looking at the three I/O functions, it may be easy to jump ahead and create an I/O module, as mentioned previously.
+However, what we really have is two distinct groups of functions that are related.
 More specifically, we have two functions that handle the input and output of a `.xyz` file and another function that handles the input of a `.pdb`.
 Each group is handling input and output, but are still somewhat unrelated because of their file type.
 Instead of making a single module, we are going to create a subpackage to handle i/o and place a module for each group within it.

 Create a new directory called io within the package and create two new files `pdb.py` and `xyz.py`: